The donor operation: before, during and after

 The operation to remove a kidney is a major operation that requires a general anaesthetic.
 This means that the donor will be asleep during the operation, which usually takes about two to three hours.

 Traditionally, surgeons used a technique called “open nephrectomy” to remove a kidney.
 This involves the surgeon making an incision (15–20 cm long) in the side of the abdomen to remove the kidney.
-This operation is still used by many surgeons.

 Once the kidney is removed it is taken to the recipient, who will usually be in another hospital.
 After the operation is completed, the donor is taken to a recovery room where they will wake up from the anaesthetic.
 They will have several temporary tubes or lines inserted during the operation, which may include a tube inserted into the bladder (catheter) and a drainage tube from the wound.
 These tubes are usually removed within a few days.
 Drugs for pain relief will be given immediately, and these are gradually reduced as the person recovers from the operation.